KJKan/mcfarland/Tutorial.md

 ```

-# use the skeleton to estimate the parameters in the Hungarian data
+## Network model

-let's also run the network model (on the same data).
-Remember that we stored the network in object 'adjacency'.
+Now let's do the same for the network model.
+(Recall that we stored this in the object 'adjacency'.

 ```{r}
 nwModel <- ggm( covs = ( n_Hungary - 1 )/n_Hungary*WAIS_Hungary,